hastern/nightmare/README.md

 	        Print this help

-Additional to the commandline interface there is a GUI using the tkinter-package.
+Additional to the commandline interface there is a GUI using the wxPython.
 The GUI is limited in its capabilities compared to the CLI, especially when it comes to testbench editing.

 Be careful when you save your testbench!
 You might loose data, if it originates from a handwritten testbench.

 Testbench files